CMS 13 and 12 Graph comparison

 Metadata properties

 The following table compares equivalent metadata properties between CMS 12 and CMS 13.
-In CMS 13, metadata is exposed through the unified _metadata object, whereas CMS 12 exposes similar information through dedicated fields.
+CMS 13 exposes metadata through the unified _metadata object, whereas CMS 12 exposes similar information through dedicated fields.

 | CMS 12 | CMS 13 |